rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.amp

-    .. tab:: Python

-        Amplitude (nA) of the current stimulus

-    .. tab:: HOC

     Amplitude (nA) of the current stimulus

 ----